gatsbyjs/gatsby/docs/docs/deploying-to-aerobatic.md

   - name: webpage
 ```

+## Other resources
-Learn more about Gatsy and Aerobatic at <https://www.aerobatic.com/docs/static-site-generators/#react>.
+- Learn more about Gatsy and Aerobatic on [Aerobatic's site](https://www.aerobatic.com/docs/static-site-generators/#react).